 The risk assessment is based on the standard formula used to calculate the solvency capital requirement.
 For other risks, not included in that formula, the Group has opted to use a qualitative analysis to classify the foreseeable impact on its capital needs.

-Hence, the calculation of Longrun's solvency capital requirement (SCR) as at 31 December 2022 was as follows:
+Hence, the calculation of Fidelidade Consolidated's solvency capital requirement (SCR) with reference to 31 December 2022 was as follows: